Backpage.com shutdown by FBI, seized by feds

 One lawsuit filed against Sheriff Dart by Backpage is still winding through federal court.
 But until Friday the website had continued to operate, shielded by free speech protections.

-The Justice Department promised more information on this would be released an hour ago, but nothing yet from DOJ on possible charges or arrests.
+The Justice Department promised more information on this would be released Friday evening, but nothing came from from DOJ on possible charges or arrests.
+The online takedown notice did not detail the reason for the seizure but noted that Justice Department's Child Exploitation and Obscenity Section, as well as the offices of the Texas attorney general and California attorney general, were involved.

 Current anti-trafficking laws cannot be applied to websites such as Backpage.
 But federal legislation that is awaiting the president's signature will make it easier for prosecutors and sex trafficking victims to take legal action against websites that host ads for prostitution.
 After both the House and Senate recently passed the bill, the largest classified ad site, Craigslist, preemptively shut down its personals section.